ar-ushi/reading-wrapped/client/README.md

 todo - books where user agreed with the avg rating (3 == 3, 1/2 == 1/2, 4/5 == 4/5)

-todo - add styling for v-dialog
+todo - add styling for v-dialo and add transition for the phrases todo - add wrapped